-When the mother attunes to the infant with deep love, the infant learns that love is safe, forms a secure attachment, feels a sense of belonging and a sense of peace.
-“Attachment penetrates to the neural core of what it means to be a human being” they write, and thus the book’s title.
-It’s all about love and nothing but love”
+When the mother attunes to the infant with deep love, the infant learns that love is safe.
+The child feels a sense of belonging and thus forms a secure attachment.

 The world will turn